 A deposit may be required on an active utility account if monthly bills are not paid by the due date or if a payment is returned.
 Failure to pay the deposit will be considered the same as failure to pay for water or water service.

 Delinquent notices will be mailed on past due accounts approximately 10 days after the account is past due.
 If the account remains unpaid, a final termination notice will be mailed to the service address approximately 5 days prior to the water service being turned off.

 Water, sewer, and stormwater services are considered "ready to use" and will continue to be billed monthly as long as the utility account is open.
 Only water consumption is based on usage.
-Even if the water is turned off for non-payment, the property is still connected to the City systems and will be billed.
-Garbage service is not discontinued when water is turned off for non-payment; therefore the charges also continue to be billed.

 If water service is turned off for non-payment, water will not be restored or provided to that customer at another address until the amount of all delinquent bills, charges and fees, deposit (if required), and field charge have been paid in full in our office at City Hall.